Hydrolyzed vegetable protein

-Hydrolyzed vegetable protein (HVP) products are foodstuffs obtained by protein hydrolysis and are used as ingredients to create a bouillon (broth) taste without the vegetables, bones, simmering, or other standard elements of creating bouillon from scratch.
+Hydrolyzed vegetable protein (HVP) products are foodstuffs obtained by the hydrolysis of protein, and have a meaty, savory taste similar to broth (bouillon).

 Regarding the production process, a distinction can be made between acid-hydrolyzed vegetable protein (aHVP), enzymatically produced HVP, and other seasonings, e.g., fermented soy sauce.
 Hydrolyzed vegetable protein products are particularly used to round off the taste of soups, sauces, meat products, snacks, and other dishes, as well as for the production of ready-to-cook soups and bouillons.

 History

 Food technologists have long known that protein hydrolysis produces a meat bouillon-like odor and taste.
+Hydrolysates have been a part of the human diet for centuries, notably in the form of fermented soy sauce, or Shoyu.
+Shoyu, traditionally made from wheat and soy protein, has been produced in Japan for over 1,500 years, following its introduction from mainland China.
+The origins of producing these materials through the acid hydrolysis of protein (aHVP) can be traced back to the scarcity and economic challenges of obtaining meat extracts during the Napoleonic wars.

 In 1831, Berzelius obtained products having a meat bouillon taste when hydrolysing proteins with hydrochloric acid.
+Julius Maggi produced acid-catalyzed hydrolyzed vegetable protein industrially for the first time in 1886.

-Fischer concluded amino acids contributed to the specific taste.
+In 1906, Fischer found that amino acids contributed to the specific taste.
 In 1954, D. Phillips found that the bouillon odor required the presence of proteins containing threonine.
-Another important substance giving a characteristic taste is glutamic acid.
+Another important substance that gives a characteristic taste is glutamic acid.

-Julius Maggi produced acid-catalyzed hydrolyzed vegetable protein industrially for the first time in 1886.

 Manufacture

 Almost all products rich in protein are suitable for the production of HVP.
-Today, it is made mainly from protein resources of vegetable origin, such as maize meal, soybean meal, or wheat gluten.

-Proteins consist of chains of amino acids joined together through amide bonds.
+Today, it is made mainly from protein resources of vegetable origin, such as defatted oil seeds (soybean meal, grapeseed meal) and protein from maize (Corn gluten meal), wheat (gluten), pea, and rice.
+The process and the feedstock determines the organoleptic properties of the end product.
+Proteins consist of chains of amino acids joined through amide bonds.
 When subjected to hydrolysis (hydrolyzed), the protein is broken down into its component amino acids.

-In industry, hydrochloric acid is used to perform this process.
+In aHVP, hydrochloric acid is used for hydrolysis.
 The remaining acid is then neutralized by mixing with an alkali such as sodium hydroxide, which leaves behind table salt, which comprises up to 20% of the final product (acid-hydrolyzed vegetable protein, aHVP).
-It is also possible to produce enzymatic HVP, using a protease instead for hydrolysis.

-Process

-The manufacturing process for HVP varies depending on the desired organoleptic properties of the end product.
-In general, common vegetable raw materials used in the production of HVP include defatted oil seeds (soy, grapeseed), and protein mainly from maize, wheat, pea, and rice.
+In enzymatic HVP (eHVP), proteases are used to break down the proteins under a more neutral pH and lower temperatures.
+The amount of salt is greatly reduced.

+Because of the different processing conditions, the two types of HVP have different sensory profiles. aHVP is usually dark-brown in color and has a strong savory flavor, whereas eHVP usually is lighter in color and has a mild savory flavor.